oleksii-mdr/StringSearch/Readme.md

 This project is licensed ubder [Creative Commons 3 Unported](http://creativecommons.org/licenses/by/3.0/legalcode) Put simply you are free

-+ share — to copy, distribute and transmit the work
++ share to copy, distribute and transmit the work
-+ remix — to adapt the work
++ remix to adapt the work
 + make commercial use of the work

 Under the following conditions

-+Attribute the original work of the author
++ Attribute the original work of the author

 This project makes use of NUnit for unit testing, see license in the /lib/NUnit-2.6.1 folder